California man gets life sentence for fatal synagogue attack | WTOP

 “To our great shame, he is now part of the history of evil that has been perpetrated on Jewish people for centuries,” they said.

-In a statement issued by their lawyer late Thursday, the family said “our hearts are heavy and our sadness profound.”
+In a statement issued late Thursday, the family said “our hearts are heavy and our sadness profound.”

 “Right now, we cannot add to the words we have previously expressed, except to say that the hate that motivated him will not win.
 Love must win,” the statement said.